林偉明

 Core Principles of G+C

-"We've always been known as one of the top arcitect firms in Toronto but we've always had clients mention that one our touchpoints being our website lacked that professional, elegant essence we're known for."
+"We've always been known as one of the top architect firms in Toronto but we've always had clients mention that one of our touchpoints being our website lacked that professional, elegant essence we're known for."

 The "Unpolished" Gap